sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 <div class="guide-notebox">
 <div class="notebox-title">Note</div>

 Although you can define as many image sets as you wish, there are simply too many screen sizes and aspect ratios to achieve a perfect 1:1 ratio on all of them.
 Thus, you must accept some degree of scaling, even when using dynamic image selection.
-In most cases, you should set up image suffixes that target devices of similar resolution, then allow Corona to scale the images up or down slightly depending on the device.
+In most cases, you should set up image suffixes that target devices of similar resolution, then allow CORONA_CORE_PRODUCT to scale the images up or down slightly depending on the device.
 This minor degree of scaling will generally not be perceived by the end user, since most modern devices have a very high pixel density.
 As noted at the top of this section, it's better to scale images down versus up and you should attempt to construct a scaling setup that achieves this on the most popular devices.

 </div>